-A Will is meant for individuals to designate beneficiaries and administers, which allows you to avoid default laws termed Intestacy.
-We will draft your Will to include your personal assets, which will then flow into the Trust in the case of your death.
-The Trust will also specify where your dependent children will go if you were to pass away.
-These decisions are far too important to hand over to the courts system.
+A will allows you to designate beneficiaries and administrators and to avoid default probate laws.
+We will draft your will to include your personal assets, which will then flow into the trust in the case of your death.
+The trust will also specify where your dependent children will go if you were to pass away.
+These decisions are far too important to hand over to the court system.

 A living will is an important health directive.
-The document identifies to the world your desires in case of a life or death situation where artificial life support is needed.
-Without a Living Will your friends and relatives may fight amongst themselves as to whether or not to terminate your life support.
+The document communicates—in a legal form—your desires in case of a life or death situation where artificial life support is needed.
+Without a living will your friends and relatives may fight amongst themselves as to whether or not to terminate your life support.
 A living will becomes effective only when you cannot communicate your desires on your own.

-As we age, a good portion of our country is diagnosed with illnesses which may eventually rob them of their capacity to care for themselves.
-Because the Trust only comes into play when a person dies, individuals may need a temporary guardian who can access their medical and financial records for the duration of their lives.
-The Power of Attorney will assist individuals in filing taxes, access medical records, sell jointly owned property, and obtain government assistance.
+Aging can sometimes bring devastating consequences, including illnesses which may eventually rob you of your capacity to care for yourself.
+Because the trust only comes into play when a person dies, you may end up needing a temporary guardian who can access your medical and financial records for the duration of your life.
+The Power of Attorney will allow your designee to assist you in filing taxes, accessing medical records, selling property, and obtaining government assistance.